sakthimurugane/k8s-exercises/e10-gatewayapi-tls/README.md

 ```

 🟣 Option B: Istio
-If you're using Istio (e.g., with Istio Operator), enable the Gateway API support:
+If you're using Istio (e.g., with Istio Operator), enable the Gateway API support

 🟢 Option C: Envoy Gateway

 4. Verify the Deployment